 What are some safety concerns?

 Breathing in soot and chemicals from a fire can be detrimental to your lungs and general health.
 Safety should be your priority.
 When deemed necessary professionals use personal protective equipment during the cleaning process as soot is a known human carcinogen.
 The particulates generated in a fire are very small - we call them "respirable" as they can deeply penetrate the lungs - which can cause issues later in life.
 This is particularly important when it comes to demolition when the particulates are aerosolized by the act of necessary material removal.

 What items do I keep in my possession?

-Typically, personal items such as personal paperwork, cash, jewelry, bullion or firearms are not handled by restoration companies.
+Typically, personal items such as personal paperwork, prescription medication, cash, jewelry, bullion, or firearms are not handled by restoration companies.
 There are also generally limitations on certain personal property items that you need to be aware of.